 Should you wish to bring a car, you should be aware that you will face the parking problems common to all inner city residents.
-Limited space is available and parking will be offered on a priority and first-come first-served basis.
-Costs for car parking in 2024 are to be determined and will be updated on the Accommodation website.
+SMH does not have any parking spaces for residents however CPSV has a limited number of spaces at Nicholls Lane carpark available to rent and parking will be offered on a priority and first-come first-served basis.
+If you are interested in applying for a parking application please email smh@auckland.ac.nz.